 Some researchers suggest that kissing with an open mouth is a risk that increases the chances of transmitting HPV.

 As of now, there is no test available for determining HPV warts or bumps on your tongue.
 Your doctor may send the lesions from the mouth for oral screening of cancer.

 Mostly, warts ease off without medical treatment or any further lingering issues.
 However, it may take about 2 years for that to happen.
 While on the other hand creams used topically are usually ineffective when it comes to the oral cavity.

 Moreover another option is freezing the wart using Cryotherapy.
 This process involves injecting interferon alpha inside them.
 But, reports say that removing oral warts surgically is the best-recommended treatment.

-While easy to use home remedies are limited and seldom successful, pouring a few drops of tea tree oil on warts or rubbing a clove of raw garlic shows promising results.
-Your dentist may suggest the best option for you to help soothe the pain and discomfort caused because of this.
-Call the dentists at Nimmi Shine Dental for help at Temecula at 951 695 1027 or San Diego at 858 999 8550 to schedule an appointment.
+While easy-to-use home remedies are limited and seldom successful, pouring a few drops of tea tree oil on warts or rubbing a clove of raw garlic may show promising results.
+Your dentist in San Diego, California, can suggest the best option for you to help soothe the pain and discomfort caused by this condition.
+Don’t hesitate to reach out to the experienced dentists at Nimmi Shine Dental for assistance.
+Call us at 858 999 8550 to schedule an appointment.